 The Navy recovers many of the targets (e.g., mines and mine shapes) and target fragments used in training and testing activities, and would continue to do so to minimize the potential for interaction with fishing gear and fishing vessels.
-Unrecoverable items are typically small, constructed of soft materials (e.g., cardboard boxes or tethered target balloons), or are intentionally designed to sink to the bottom after serving their purpose (such as expended 55-gallon steel drums), so that they would not represent a collision risk to vessels, including commercial fishing vessels.
-Although larger expended items, such as 55-gallon drums, may pose a risk to certain types of fishing gear used for bottom fishing, the probability of encountering such an item is remote given the large area over which expended materials would be distributed; the depth of the water where most activities using expended materials would occur; and the tendency for larger, heavier materials to become embedded in soft sediments, making them less likely to be snagged by fishing gear.
+Unrecoverable items are typically small, constructed of soft materials (e.g., cardboard boxes or tethered target balloons), or are intentionally designed to sink to the bottom after serving their purpose (such as expended 55-gallon steel drums), so that they would not represent a collision risk to vessels, including commercial fishing year used for bottom fishing, the probability of encountering such an item is remote given the large area over which expended materials would be distributed; the depth of the water where most activities using expended materials would occur; and the tendency for larger, heavier materials to become embedded in soft sediments, making them less likely to be snagged by fishing gear.